Columbine High School shooting archive - On April 20, 1999 Eric Harris and Dylan Klebold took the lives of 13 victims and their own lives

 Students outside wait, pray and cry

-When the assault began, people ran in any direction they felt was safe.
-Some chose better than others.
-Some ran and kept running: Several students interviewed later by investigators reported running home or to the houses of friends where they stayed and watched the news and called 911, family members and others about the event in progress.
+People who escaped the horror watched the news with family members and friends, trying to stay informed about the event in progress.
 Several students, unsure where to go, hid in the surrounding neighborhood in alleys and behind houses, alone and in groups.
 Many didn't come out for several hours, afraid of being shot.

 Escape down Pierce Ave